rclark848/PIRE_Bioinformatics/Day_3_Labs/PCA_Lab.md

 The output file that we are especially interested in is the one with the extension `.eigenvec`.
 This file contains each individual's loadings on each of the principal components, and it is these loadings that we will plot to visualize the data.
 \
 \
-In addition, we will also look at the `plink2.eigenvec.var` file.
+In addition, we will also look at the `nooutliers.eigenvec.var` file.
 It tells us how much each SNP contributes to each principal component.

 ***Download data output***
 --------------------------

-Use WinSCP on your Desktop to download the `plink2.eigenvec` and `plink2.eigenvec.var` files to your local computer (saving to the desktop or in your Documents is fine).
+Use WinSCP on your Desktop to download the `nooutliers.eigenvec` and `nooutliers.eigenvec.var` files to your local computer (saving to the desktop or in your Documents is fine).

 ***Make a PCA plot***
 ---------------------

-Open Microsoft Excel and import the `plink2.eigenvec` file into Excel.
+Open Microsoft Excel and import the `nooutliers.eigenvec` file into Excel.
 You may have to tell Excel to show you `any file` (not just those ending in .txt, .csv, or .xlsx).
 It will ask you how you want to import the file.
 Use `Delimited` and make sure `Space` is checked so that it will create a column break when it finds a space.
 \
 \
 The file should now display as a series of columns: